Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 * Any future AI, collaborator, or confused future-you can open `/docs/roadmap` and instantly see how everything works and what each step is for.

-# 1.7 – Update the Root README.md
+# 1.7 – Update the Root README.md- Complete

 The root `README.md` should briefly explain: